jongough/testplugin_pi/Frontend2.md

+# FRONTEND 2

+This document is intended to assist plugin developers intending to convert their plugins to the new Plugin Manager system of tarballs and metadata.xml files deployed directly to Cloudsmith repositories that are accessed by OpenCPN Plugin Catalogs during installation.
+We call this configuration "Frontend 2".

+"Frontend 1" can be found in the current versions of Oesenc_pi and Vdr_pi.

-# KEEP EXISTING DIRECTORIES AND FILES
+## KEEP EXISTING DIRECTORIES AND FILES
 -----------------------------------------------------
 #### Important:
 1. Make these changes on a new branch "frontend1" or "ci" (if possible).
 1. Keep your currently working "master" branch intact.
-1. Create a new branch EG: git checkout -b master-frontend2 master
+1. Create a new branch EG: git checkout -b frontend2 master
 1. Work in the new branch.

 #### Preparation:
 1. Rename CMakeLists.txt ----> CMakeLists.save.txt for reference
 1. Rename appveyor.yml ----> appveyor.save.yml for reference
 1. Rename .travis.yml ----> .travis.save.yml for reference
-1. Rename the cmake directory ---> "cmake.save" for reference
+1. Rename the cmake directory ---> cmake.save for reference
 1. Keep any other specialized plugin directories

 #### KEEP these directories, don't over-write them!: